 If we use any of the above agencies they will be able to confirm their contact addresses.

 Your information is stored electronically within our servers and case management systems.
-Some of your information is segregated to reduce risk, access is controlled and our systems are backed up regularly to ensure integrity.
+Some of your information is segregated to reduce risk, access is controlled and our systems are backed up regularly to ensure confidentiality, integrity and availability.
 Any payment transactions will be encrypted using SSL technology.

 Where we have given a password PIN code which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.